Daisy Elizabeth Adams Lampkin: Field Secretary of the NAACP

-These efforts would eventually lead to then national secretary of the NAACP, Walter White recruiting Lampkin as the first field secretary for the organization in 1930.
+These efforts would eventually lead to the national secretary of the NAACP, Walter White recruiting Lampkin as the first field secretary for the organization in 1930.
 Here Lampkin's efforts to organize and bolster the image of the NAACP nationally have become legendary.
 In 1931, Lampkin single-handedly organized the NAACP's 1931 National Convention in Pittsburgh.
 Her fundraising and organizing skills so impressed NAACP leadership that in 1935, she was moved from regional to National Field Secretary of the organization.
-That same year, while continuing to establish local NAACP chapters and participating in fundraising efforts, Lampkin along with White, spearheaded the organization’s drive to pass a federal anti-lynching bill in the United States Congress.
+That same year, while continuing to establish local NAACP chapters and participating in fundraising efforts, Lampkin along with White, spearheaded the organization's drive to pass a federal anti-lynching bill in the United States Congress.
 Lampkin's direct involvement within the lobbying efforts on behalf of the bill far surpassed her collection of the $9,378 that she grossed through the button campaign during the Great Depression.
 In her description of opposition to the federal bill by white southern anti-lynching activist, Jessie Daniel Ames, because of its anti-states’ rights stance, notes: "Black women thoroughly disgusted by Ames's stance, called a meeting with her and some of her supporters, in Atlanta in 1935.
 Daisy Lampkin who had been involved with the confrontation with the National Woman's Party and who was now a field secretary for the NAACP, began the discussion.
 The silence of the Association of Southern Women for the Prevention of Lynching (ASWPL), she said, was strengthening the position of congressional opponents of the bill.
-They "[would] take new courage and they [would] use it to their advantage when they can stand on the floor and say that the…southern white women did not endorse the Costigan-Wagner Bill."
+They "[would] take new courage and they [would] use it to their advantage when they can stand on the floor and say that the...southern white women did not endorse the Costigan-Wagner Bill."
 While other black leaders such as Nannie Helen Burroughs and Mary Bethune proved to be more conciliatory in their understanding of southern white women's opposition to the anti-lynching law, Lampkin continued to decry the lack of support amongst her supposed white peers.
 Such insistence garnered Lampkin the image of the no-nonsense community activist that she was most known for during the era.